• Skip to primary navigation

 • To keep this condensed milk frosting as smooth as possible, with the least air bubbles, don’t overmix.
 Once the butter is fluffy, you just want to mix the milk in until combined.

 • Adding it to a piping bag and using fun piping tips can be a cute way to decorate cakes and cupcakes easily.
 Since this is a bit stiffer of frosting, it should hold up way to various designs or applications.
-If you find that it’s not stiff enough, try adding 1-2 tablespoon of powdered sugar.
+If you find that it’s not stiff enough, try adding 1-2 TBSP of powdered sugar.

 • If you happen to have Sweetened Condensed Milk Frosting leftover, don’t get rid of it!
 Just store it in an airtight container and keep it in the fridge for about 3 days.